micag2025/Toolkit_Google_ADK/Publication.md

 ## Acknowledgements

-At Ready Tensor, our mission is to create a vibrant ecosystem where AI professionals can share their projects, insights, and innovations, fostering collective growth and accelerating the advancement of AI technology.
+An acknowledgement to the contributions of the Ready Tensor developer community (for their guidance and contributions) for  creating a vibrant ecosystem where AI professionals can share their projects, insights, and innovations, fostering collective growth and accelerating the advancement of AI technology.